-Distance vector protocols send complete routing table to each neighbor (a neighbor is directly connected router that runs the same routing protocol).
-They usually use some version of Bellman-Ford algorithm to calculate the best routes.
-Compared with link state routing protocols, distance vector protocols are simpler to configure and require little management, but are susceptible to routing loops and converge slower than link state routing protocols.
-Distance vector protocols also use more bandwidth because they send complete routing table, while link state procotols sends specific updates only when topology changes occur.
+Distance vector protocols usually send the complete routing table to each neighbor (a neighbor is directly connected router that runs the same routing protocol).
+They employ some version of Bellman-Ford algorithm to calculate the best routes.
+Compared with link state routing protocols, distance vector protocols are easier to configure and require little management, but are susceptible to routing loops and converge slower than the link state routing protocols.
+Distance vector protocols also use more bandwidth because they send complete routing table, while the link state procotols send specific updates only when topology changes occur.

 Link state protocols

 Link state routing protocols are the second type of routing protocols.
 They have the same basic purpose as distance vector protocols, to find a best path to a destination, but use different methods to do so.
 Unlike distance vector protocols, link state protocols don’t advertise the entire routing table.
 Instead, they advertise information about a network toplogy (directly connected links, neighboring routers…), so that in the end all routers running a link state protocol have the same topology database.
 Link state routing protocols converge much faster than distance vector routing protocols, support classless routing, send updates using multicast addresses and use triggered routing updates.
 They also require more router CPU and memory usage than distance-vector routing protocols and can be harder to configure.

 Each router running a link state routing protocol creates three different tables:

 - neighbor table – the table of neighboring routers running the same link state routing protocol.

 - topology table – the table that stores the topology of the entire network.